ARMmbed/mbed-os-5-docs/docs/reference/api/storage/LittleFileSystem.md

 For storage on an SD card that is accessible from a PC, use the FATFileSystem due to its portability.

-For internal flash, this file system is compatible with the <a href="https://github.com/ARMmbed/flashiap-driver" target="_blank">flash IAP driver</a>, and developers have used it successfully in several projects.
-However, in size and erase cycles, internal flash is more expensive than external flash, and internal flash comes with the cost of locking up the system during erase cycles.
-For these reasons, we discourage internal flash for general storage use.

 ### Usage

 Instantiate the `LittleFileSystem` class with a block device and file path.